biomejs/biome/website/src/content/blog/roadmap-2024.md

 This feature practically makes some utilities such as `lint-staged` obsolete.

-In order to take advantage of this feature, you have to tell Biome what's the default branch in the configuration file, then you'll have to pass the option `--changed` via CLI:
+To take advantage of this feature, you have to tell Biome what's the default branch in the configuration file, and then you'll have to pass the option `--changed` via CLI:

 ```json title="biome.json" ins={5}
 {